Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: 1+1D anomaly-free symmetry

-Let us consider, in general, the possible phase transitions between the various phases discussed above.
-Landau theory tells us that we should expect non-fine-tuned phase transitions between pairs of groups that have a group-subgroup relation.
+From the mean-field phase diagrams, we see that all four symmetry breaking phases, $S_3$-phase, $\Z_3$-phase, $\Z_1$-phase, and $\Z_1$-phase are realized.
+Let us consider the possible phase transitions between the various phases.
+Landau theory tells us that we should expect continuous phase transitions between pairs of groups that have a group-subgroup relation.
 The proper subgroups of $ S_3 $ are three $ \Z_2 $ subgroups, a $ \Z_3 $ subgroup and the trivial subgroup $ \Z_1 $.
 There are five distinct group-subgroup pairs that one can find among these groups: There are two questions one can immediately ask: \begin{enumerate} \item Are these transitions all distinct? \item Are these transitions all stably continuous? \end{enumerate}

-From Landau theory of phase transitions, one naively expects that a symmetry-breaking phase transition should depend only on the pair of symmetry groups across this transition.
-Moreover, we also expect from this point of view that any pair of groups related by a group-subgroup relation should have a corresponding stable continuous transition between gapped states that have those symmetries.
-By the same token, a pair of gapped phases that are symmetric under groups not related by a group-subgroup relation are generically expected to have a first-order discontinuous transition; sometimes a continuous transition that is multi-critical (\ie fine-tuned continuous) may also be allowed.
+From Landau's theory of phase transitions, one expects that a symmetry-breaking phase transition should depend only on the pair of symmetry groups across this transition.
+Moreover, we also expect from this point of view that any pair of groups related by a group-subgroup relation should have a corresponding continuous transition between gapped states that have those symmetries.
+By the same token, a pair of gapped phases that are symmetric under groups not related by a group-subgroup relation are generically expected to have a first-order discontinuous transition; sometimes a continuous transition that is multicritical (\ie fine-tuned continuous) may also be allowed.